MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/escaping.md

 title: Escaping
 ---

-Prevent markdown from rendering certaim styling, you can escape them.
+Prevent markdown from rendering certain styling, you can escape them.
 In the examples below the italics are part of a filename and italics styling is unwanted.

 ## Escape with code ticks